Myanmar Overtakes Afghanistan As Worlds Biggest Opium Producer: UN - UrduPoint

 Poppy crops accounted for almost a third of the country's total agricultural production by value last year, but the area used for poppy shrank from 233,000 hectares in late 2022 to 10,800 in 2023.

+A senior police officer working in the country's anti-drugs unit said conflict was hampering efforts by law enforcement to locate and destroy poppy fields.

+"Without security, we cannot do much although we want to," the officer said, speaking on condition of anonymity.

-In Myanmar, the main cultivating area is Shan state, the northern part of which has been convulsed by fighting in recent weeks after an alliance of ethnic minority armed groups launched an offensive against the junta and its allies.
+The main cultivating area in Myanmar is Shan state, the northern part of which has been convulsed by fighting in recent weeks after an alliance of ethnic minority armed groups launched an offensive against the junta and its allies.

 Shan accounted for about 88 percent of the 41,300 hectares (102,054 acres) of opium poppy areas nationwide, the UN report said.